shrunSprint89/CustomerIntelApps/docs/archDecisions/simplified-architecture.md

 - **Data Governance:** Support for GDPR/CCPA compliance, PII masking, consent management for user data.

 ## Continuous Integration & Deployment (CI/CD)
-- **GitHub Actions:** Automates testing, linting, building, and deployment using Vercel for the frontend and Supabase CLI for backend functions and database migrations.
+- **GitHub Actions:** Automates testing, linting, building, and deployment using Netlify for the frontend and Supabase CLI for backend functions and database migrations.

 ## References
 - Key architectural choices are detailed in the accompanying `mvp-plan.md` and `cross-cutting-concerns.md` documents.